-If you’d like to accent a wall in your home or office with a print featuring my photography, you can visit my gallery to select a print type to suits your interests.
+If you’d like to accent a wall in your home or office with a print featuring my photography, you can visit my gallery to select the print type which best suits your interests:

 Thanks for stopping by!